After the Winter (novel): Writing

 The novel took Nettel ten years to write.
-During that time, Nettel took breaks to write and publish two additional books: the novel El cuerpo en que nací (2011) and the short story collection El matrimonio de los peces rojos (2013).
+During that time, Nettel took breaks to write and publish two additional books: the novel El cuerpo en que nací (2011) and the short story collection Natural Histories (2013).
 Nettel said that developing the narrative voices of the two protagonists, with their own tone and characteristics, was one of the aspects that took the longest, in particular, differentiating Cecilia's voice from her own.

 To create various characteristics of Claudio's personality, such as his arrogance and misogyny, Nettel was inspired by Arthur Schopenhauer's aphorisms about love and women.
 Her intention with Claudio was to create a character who "ridiculed" himself without noticing.
 For the character of Cecilia, on the other hand, it was based on Nettel's own experiences, such as the years she lived in Paris and the loneliness she experienced at that time, as well as her fascination with cemeteries and the loss of a loved one due to pulmonary arterial hypertension.
 Nettel also used her own personal diaries from her time in Paris.

 The novel is told in a first-person narrative and alternates narrators in each chapter between Claudio and Cecilia.